credibledoc/credible-doc/log-combiner-parent/log-combiner-doc/src/main/resources/template/markdown/doc/log-combiner/README.md

 In case of existing `log-combiner.properties` configuration file log files will be merged with configuration parameters.
-Else default configuration parameters will be used and files will be joined by last modification time.
+Else default configuration parameters will be used and files will be joined by last modification time of files.

     java -jar &&beginPlaceholder {
                    "className": "com.credibledoc.substitution.content.generator.pom.JarNameContentGenerator",